harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/planning-sprint-metrics.md

 You can use historical cycle time data and key metrics to evaluate a team's performance, predict the number of items that can be completed in the next sprint, enhance sprint planning, and improve overall efficiency.

-Use [Sprint Metrics Single Stat widgets](#sprint-metrics-single-stat) to present any of the [sprint metrics](#sprint-metrics) or [sprint metrics ratios](#sprint-metrics-ratios) on your Insights, such as the done to commit ratio, scope creep (unplanned work) ratio, sprint velocity, or creep to commit ratio.
+Use [Sprint Metrics Single Stat widgets](#sprint-metrics-single-stat) to present the [sprint metrics](#sprint-metrics) or [sprint metrics ratios](#sprint-metrics-ratios) on your Insights, such as the done to commit ratio, scope creep (unplanned work) ratio, sprint velocity, or creep to commit ratio.

-The following configurations are recommended:

-* Metric Selection: Choose the relevant metrics from the available options to monitor and analyze.
-* Ideal Range: This setting allows you to define a range for metrics such as velocity points, commit ratios, and more.
-You can set upper and lower bounds to indicate acceptable performance ranges.
-You can configure ideal ranges for metrics that require performance boundaries.
-* Sprint Creep Grace Period: Defines a grace period within which any additional work or changes introduced during the sprint are still considered part of the original commitment.
-* Additional Done Statuses: Enables you to specify additional ticket statuses that should be considered as "done" for the purpose of metrics calculation.
-* Issue Management System: Integration with your issue management system, enabling automatic data retrieval and updates for seamless metric tracking.

 After configuring the widgets, use the provided statistics to estimate the number of items for the next sprint, evaluate performance, and identify trends.